Condensation - is it normal?

 4. Turn the unit back on.

-5. Wait a few minutes and remove the partition whilst on.
+5. Wait a few minutes and remove the partition with the fridge on.